KIT-MBS/pyrexMD/README.md

 ## Tests
-To run the python tests with code coverage, go into the pyrexMD folder and run:
+To run the Python tests with code coverage, go into the pyrexMD folder and run:

     coverage run -m pytest
     coverage report html